MicrosoftDocs/entra-docs/docs/global-secure-access/concept-internet-access.md

 Microsoft Entra Internet Access is an identity-centric Secure Web Gateway (SWG) for Software as a Service (SaaS) applications and other Internet traffic.
 It protects users, devices, and data from the Internet's wide threat landscape with best-in-class security controls and visibility through Traffic Logs.

-## Security profiles
-Security profiles are a grouping of filtering policies.
-You can assign, or link, security profiles with Microsoft Entra Conditional Access policies.
-One security profile can contain multiple filtering policies.
-And one security profile can be associated with multiple Conditional Access policies.

 ## Web content filtering

 The key introductory feature for Microsoft Entra Internet Access for all apps is Web content filtering.
-This feature allows you to choose which types of web content users can access.
+This feature provides granular access control for web categories and FQDNs.
 By explicitly blocking known inappropriate, evil, or unsafe sites, you secure your users and their devices from any Internet connection whether they're remote or within the corporate network.
 Web content filtering makes use of Microsoft Entra Conditional Access.
 To learn more about Conditional Access, see [Microsoft Entra Conditional Access](/azure/active-directory/conditional-access/).

+Web content filtering introduces filtering policies which are grouped into security profiles which are linked to Conditional Access policies.

+## Security profiles

+Security profiles are objects that you can use to group together your SSE policies and link them to Conditional Access to make them user aware.
+For instance, if you wanted to block all News websites with the exception of `msn.com` for `angie@contoso.com`.
+For example, you could create a Security profile with the following configuration:

+"Security Profile for Angie"       <---- the security profile ->Allow msn.com at priority 100    <---- higher priority filtering policies ->Block News at priority 200       <---- lower priority filtering policy

+You would then take the security profile and link it to a Conditional Access policy assigned to `angie@contoso.com`.

+## Policy processing logic
+Within a security profile, policies are enforced according to priority ordering with 100 being the highest priority and 65,000 being the lowest priority.
+Similar to traditional firewall logic.
+As a best practice, add spacing of about 100 between priorities to allow for flexibility in the future.

+Once you link a security profile to a Conditional Access policy if there is any conflict then the priorty ordering in the security profile is used.

+> [!IMPORTANT]
+> If you create a security profile with priority 65,000 then it will apply to all traffic even without linking it to a Conditional Access policy.

 ## Next steps